Shortlist for Norfolk charity vote announced

-Any donation received from the charity vote will go towards the costs of employing a part-time benefits advisor, ensuring continued access to help to apply for benefits and challenge withdrawal decisions.
+Any donation received from the charity vote will go towards the costs of employing a part-time benefits advisor, ensuring continued access to help to apply for benefits and challenge decisions.

 The Matthew Project Supports children and adults across Norfolk, Suffolk and Essex, with issues around substance misuse and well-being.